bitcoin-dot-org/Bitcoin.org/_includes/guide_transactions.md

 Although P2SH multisig is now generally used for multisig transactions, this base script can be used to require multiple signatures before a UTXO can be spent.

-In multisig scriptPubKeys, called m-of-n, *m* is the *minimum* number of signatures which must match a public key; *n* is the *number* of public keys being provided.
+In multisig pubkey scripts, called m-of-n, *m* is the *minimum* number of signatures which must match a public key; *n* is the *number* of public keys being provided.
 Both *m* and *n* should be op codes `OP_1` through `OP_16`, corresponding to the number desired.